 - Inspection Committee – A committee compiled of independent inspectors appointed by the General Meeting.
 The committee’s role is to supervise the Management Board and the General Director.
-An Inspection Committee is not required if the company has less than 11 shareholders of which no shareholder holds more than 50 per cent of the shares, or if at least 20 per cent of the Management Board Members are independent members who form an independent auditing committee.
+An Inspection Committee is not required if the company has less than 11 shareholders of which no shareholder holds more than 50 percent of the shares.

 Such a corporate structure is particularly important to manage the affairs of the company operations.
-Because shareholders are generally scattered in different locations, some can be passive in its matters or play an integral part in its management, thus management and ownership can be interlinked.
+Because shareholders are generally scattered in different locations, some can be passive in their matters or play an integral part in their management, thus management and ownership can be interlinked.

-Within this corporate structure, shareholders, management board members and directors are all responsible for acting in the best interests of the company and can be held accountable for any negligent actions.
-Shareholders are only required to contribute the amount of the face value of their original share and the management board members and directors can be held liable for any damage caused by the negligent behaviour.
+Within this corporate structure, shareholders, management board members, and directors are all responsible for acting in the best interests of the company and can be held accountable for any negligent actions.
+Shareholders are only required to contribute the amount of the face value of their original share and the management board members and directors can be held liable for any damage caused by the negligent behavior.

-Limited liability of the shareholders of Joint-Stock Company
+Limited liability of the shareholders of a Joint-Stock Company